-Think it’s too difficult to create costumes completely unique?
+Think it’s too difficult to create costumes that are completely unique?
 With a little creativity (and a scissor, some glue, or a needle and thread), you can do it too.

 I typically use felt since it is a very easy-to-use fabric, it holds shape somewhat, the edges do not need to be finished and you can either sew it, or you can simply glue it with fabric glue or a glue gun.
 The above costumes were made of felt.